-generator/electric ignition for NSU Lux und Superlux
+Generator/electric ignition for NSU Lux und Superlux

-Magnet based generator with integrated fully electronic ignition.
+- Magnet based generator with integrated fully electronic ignition.
 Output 12V/100W DC.
 Solid state ignition with own power supply from within the system.
 Replaces old dynamo, points, ignition coils.
 You may drive without a battery, if you want, you will have to install in that case however a large capacity condenser.
 There is no need for changes on engine casing.

-- all parts are new

 - more light output (with light bulb 40/45W)

 - very stable ignition with solid spark

 - better starting, better fuel burning

 - no trouble anymore with setting points

-- assembly instruction

-- wiring diagram

-- parts in the pack (photo)

-- a Lux with the system

-- closer view at the engine

-- the rotor

-- regulator mounted (proposal)

-- relay mounted (proposal)

-- the original generator